molpopgen/pecnv/test/README.md

 5. The insert site positions of 100 TEs that Julie Cridland randomly inserted into the reference genome
 6. Lane 1 of data simulated from the reference genome
 7. Lane 2 of data simulated from the reference genome
+8. Sequences of Dmel TEs in fasta format.
 To run the script:

 ```